riser-platform/docs/content/docs/quickstart/_index.md

 # Quickstart

-The Riser demo is the easiest way to experiment with Riser by using a local Kubernetes cluster to simulate a single Riser environment.
+The Riser demo is the easiest way to experiment with Riser.

 ## Prerequisites